What is the difference between a religion and a cult? Let’s explore the differences.

 Their excessive admiration for a particular person or extremist views distinguishes them from the norm.
 As more and more religions become extreme in their opinions, they morph into cult-like attributes and behaviors.

 The characteristics of a religion and a cult are virtually the same.
-The only distinction is the size of their fanbase.
-You can see why some say that religion is a popular cult with a large fanbase.
+The only distinction is the size of its resources, human and monetary.
+You can see why people conclude religion is a popular cult.

 If you are a believer, then an unpopular religion is any other religion than your own.

-With the proper charismatic leadership, any cult can become a full-fledged popular faith.
+Any cult can become a full-fledged popular faith with the proper charismatic leadership.
 As a cult becomes more widespread, it grows into a religion.
 As it gains broader acceptance, it also gains more power to shape and influence the culture.

 Spiritual exploration does not require belief in any set or form of mythology or dogma.
 For that reason, practicing these tools is often referred to as a “path.”
 The goal of this path is to explore consciousness.
 What you believe does matter.
 Your beliefs have consequences.